 The Third Anglo-Ashanti War occurred from 1873 to 1874.
 British General Garnet Wolseley led 2,500 British troops and several thousand Indian and African troops against the Ashanti Empire.
 For the first time the British decided to defeat and destroy the Ashanti Empire.
 Helped by better trained soldiers, the introduction of quinine (which helped protect against disease), and the new maxim gun (machine gun) which gave the British forces a significant technological advantage over the Ashanti Army, the British defeated the Ashanti in the Battle of Amoaful on January 31, 1873.
 The Ashanti capital of Kumasi was briefly occupied by the British and then burned.
 The war ended in July 1874 when the Ashanti signed the Treaty of Fomena.

 The fourth Anglo-Ashanti War occurred between 1894 and 1896.
-Here, a decade after the Partition of Africa, the British wanting to ensure that neither French and German forces would conquer the Ashanti, decided to capture and annex the entire Empire.
+A decade after the Partition of Africa, the British wanted to ensure that neither French and German forces would conquer the Ashanti.
+They decided to capture and annex the entire Empire.
 The war started on the pretext of failure to pay the fines of 50,000 ounces of gold levied on the Asantahene, the Ashanti emperor, by the Treaty of Fomena.
 Colonel Sir Francis Scott left Cape Coast along with the British and Indian Troops in December 1895 and arrived in Kumasi in January 1896.
 Major Robert Baden-Powell led an army of African allies who had opposed Ashanti rule.
 Asantehene Agyeman Prempeh was arrested and deposed.
-Prempeh was forced to sign a treaty of protection and with other Asante leaders, was sent to exile in the Seychelles Islands when the war ended in 1896.
+Prempeh was forced to sign a treaty of protection and with other Ashanti leaders, was sent to exile in the Seychelles Islands when the war ended in 1896.